Department of Labor Logo United States Department of Labor

 Other educational instruction and library occupations

-Employment of instructional coordinators is projected to grow 2 percent from 2022 to 2032, about as fast as the average for all occupations.
+Employment of instructional coordinators is projected to grow 2 percent from 2023 to 2033, slower than the average for all occupations.

-About 19,200 openings for instructional coordinators are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.
+Despite limited employment growth, about 20,100 openings for instructional coordinators are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Employment

 States and school districts will continue to be held accountable for test scores and graduation rates, putting more of an emphasis on student achievement data.
-Schools may increasingly turn to instructional coordinators to develop better curriculums and improve teachers’ effectiveness.
-The training that instructional coordinators provide for teachers in curriculum changes and teaching techniques should help schools meet their standards in student achievement.
-As schools seek additional training for teachers, demand for instructional coordinators is projected to grow.
+As a result, schools may increasingly turn to instructional coordinators to help develop better curriculums and improve teachers’ effectiveness.
+However, state and local government budget constraints may limit demand for these workers.

 Percent Numeric